 Council's role in economic development is to provide a regulatory environment that facilitates growth.
-Council has a contractural arrangement with Christchurch & Canterbury Tourism to market the District and its attractions to both overseas visitors and New Zealanders.
-It is now seeking new directions as to how it can fulfil its economic development role in a way that is both positive and affordable.
+Council has a contractural arrangement with Christchurch & Canterbury Tourism to market the District and its attractions to both overseas visitors and New Zealanders, and Aoraki Development Business and Tourism (ADBT) to provide economic development opportunities for local businesses.